-73 Office for National Statistics, 2011: Painting Pictures of Place Series: Local Profiles - Enterprise
+72 Office for National Statistics, 2011: Painting Pictures of Place Series: Local Profiles - Enterprise

-3.99 Without a Local Plan in place, uncoordinated development could increase pressures on local educational facilities which are in some cases highly constrained, without the appropriate development contributions to supporting infrastructure.
+- and the 2010 Corporate Asset Management Plan74 identifies a backlog of £25 million for schools and £11 million for operational properties. - 3.99 Without a Local Plan in place, uncoordinated development could increase pressures on local educational facilities which are in some cases highly constrained, without the appropriate development contributions to supporting infrastructure.
 Uncoordinated development may also exacerbate the segregation of uses in Telford which is already apparent.